LyoHUB/cycle_metadata_logger/README.md

 - Include a search capability to identify historical runs with particular sets of metadata
 - Make separate text boxes for each formulation component & concentration, as shown in `metadata_template.yaml`

+- Error if no process fiel is included

 - Store history of user inputs to use in dropdown boxes?
     - Or: store longer list of default options in a separate text file, so that it's easy to add and modify